swarupd07/Bhagavad-Gita-ChatBot/README.md

 **Devotional:** Heart-centered responses emphasizing love and surrender

-### !!
-ChatBot may takes time while initialization

 ### ⭐ If this project helped you, please give it a star!

+### NOTE:
+Use "GitaText - Data_for_Gita_ChatBot_Cleaned" file or similarly formated .csv file

+!!
+ChatBot may takes time while initialization !! ...( Will improve)